dgdc87/frontLibraries/projects/dgdc87/dialog/README.md

 ![Image of simpleDialog](https://raw.githubusercontent.com/dgdc87/frontLibraries/master/projects/dgdc87/dialog/assets/images/simpleDialog.png)

-- Confirmation: it has two button, one to close and the other one return true if the user accecpt.
+- Confirmation: it has two button, one to close and the other one return true if the user accept.

 ![Image of confirmationDialog](https://raw.githubusercontent.com/dgdc87/frontLibraries/master/projects/dgdc87/dialog/assets/images/confirmationDialog.png)